Support

 It can also use your device's own GNSS health data - such as degraded satellite conditions or unusual position behaviour - for extra context.
 Alerts use a simple status workflow, so you can quickly see whether the environment looks normal, degraded, or actively interfered with.

 Yes.
-Confirmed detections are saved as sessions with timing and signal-history context, and each one carries its Signal Signature.
+Confirmed detections are saved as sessions, with the timing and history that go with them, and each one carries its Signal Signature.
 You can review activity over time and use Find Similar to pull up past detections that share the same signature.
 Everything stays on your device.

 Automatic Signal Recognition (a Plus feature) sorts each detection into a signal family - for example a control link, a video downlink, or GPS / GNSS interference.
 It uses rule-based logic over the frequency band and the signal's spectral shape, then explains the result in plain language.

-It is rule-based, not machine learning.
-It tells you the kind of signal; it does not decode the content, and it does not name a specific device or drone model.
+It works from a set of rules, not machine learning.
+It tells you the kind of signal; it does not read the content, and it does not name a specific device or drone model.

-Every detection gets a Signal Signature - a compact fingerprint of its spectral shape.
-This lets FORSYTE tell apart different emitters transmitting on the same frequency, and lets you use Find Similar to pull up past detections with a matching signature.
+Every detection gets a Signal Signature - a short summary of what the signal's shape looks like.
+This lets FORSYTE tell apart two transmitters sitting on the same frequency, and lets you use Find Similar to pull up past detections whose shape matches.

-Drone ID / Remote ID is separate: that is a decoded, standards-based broadcast that many drones transmit, not RF fingerprinting.
+Drone ID / Remote ID is separate: that is an open, standards-based broadcast that many drones send out on purpose, so reading it is nothing like working out what a device is from its signal shape.

-It classifies, but it does not decode content.
-Automatic Signal Recognition sorts a detection into a signal family from its band and spectral shape (rule-based, not machine learning).
-FORSYTE does not demodulate and read the contents of a transmission, and does not identify the specific device behind it.
+It sorts signals, but it never reads what they are carrying.
+Automatic Signal Recognition puts a detection into a signal family based on the band it is on and the shape of the signal (a set of rules, not machine learning).
+FORSYTE does not extract or read the contents of a transmission, and it does not identify the specific device behind it.

-On Plus, you can demodulate a detected signal to audio to help identify what it is - the way you would tune an analogue receiver to hear whether something sounds like voice, data or noise.
+On Lite and Plus, you can turn a detected signal into sound you can actually hear - the way you would tune an analogue radio to work out whether something sounds like speech, data, or just noise.
+On Lite this works with an RTL-SDR receiver.

-This is raw demodulated RF for identification only.
+This is the raw sound of the radio signal, for identification only.
 It is not decoding the content of private communications, and FORSYTE does not transcribe, store or interpret speech.

 Being clear so there are no surprises.
 FORSYTE:

-- Is passive and listen-only - it does not transmit, jam, spoof or defeat anything.
+- Is passive and listen-only - it does not transmit, jam, spoof or interfere with anything.

 - Does not decode the content of communications.